-- At the end of the song ask students Is this the Yes song or the Hello song? - Have students look at you.
-Play the song again as you point to the illustrations representing the words of the song. - Ask students to point to each drawing as you sing the song slowly.
-Sing it more slowly to give time for all the students to follow the lyrics. - Play the song again and have students follow the picture lyrics in their books.
+- Ask students to point to each drawing as you sing the song.
+Sing it more slowly to give time to all the students to follow the picture lyrics. - Ask students if they're ready to sing the song with you.
+Play the audio again and have students follow the picture lyrics in their books.